eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 increase it by one.
 We keep track of the loop depth where the variable is defined, and the loop depth at the point where it's consumed, in order to check they're the same.

+The code for the state table is just CRUD, so I won't post the code, just the API definition:

 ```ocaml
 (** The empty state table. *)